mkrrishk/github-search/docs/NOTES.md

 * Both ESLint & Prettier have been Setup.
 * @heroicons/vue package has been used for SVG Images.
 It is created & Maintained by the Tailwind CSS Creators.
 * [@vueuse/core](https://vueuse.org/) library has been used to watch(with debounce) the search input changes.
 This is a popular library which offers lot of utilities as Composable functions that can be used with Vue 3.
+* axios Library has been used for making the API Requests.
+* Storage Layer or Global State has been setup using [pinia](https://pinia.vuejs.org/).
+This is the official State Management Library recommended by the Vue Team going forward.
+It's API is quite similar to Vuex and has excellent TypeScript Support.
+* Global State includes the Search term (with Tetris as default value) and the Repository List fetched from GitHub.
+It also includes two actions to fetch the repositores and to track the Favourite Repositories.
+In the GitHubSearch page Repositories are fetched immediately and are rendered.
+And, if the Search Term is changed (debounced to 1 Sec) in the Search Input, Action to fetch Repos will be triggered again.

 ## Backend